Take a tour

 Conclusion

 When it comes to data governance, certain aspects can’t be ignored.
 Data lineage is one of those aspects.
-Data lineage is essential to the governance process regardless of your industry or sector.
+Regardless of your industry or sector, understanding different data lineage approaches and techniques for data lineage is essential to building trust and ensuring compliance.

 What you should do now